lllwvlvwlll/Woolong/NEO_NEP_5.md

            if (Event == "allowance") return Allowance(args[0], args[1]);

            return false;
         }

         /// <summary>
-        ///   Deploys the tokens to the admin account
+        ///   Deploys the tokens to the admin account.
         /// </summary>
         /// <param name="originator">
         ///   The contract invoker.